chubbyalvin/PalWheel/README.md

 - Allowed movement inputs can remain active.
 - On controller, most other buttons close PalWheel and continue to their normal game action.
 - Weapon, Pal and sphere slots can preview their selection when highlighted.
 - Pal actions select the corresponding party slot and summon the Pal near the player.
+PalWheel reads the local party holder's reported maximum capacity, so compatible expanded-party mods can expose Pal 6 and above automatically.
 - Sphere actions check inventory and attempt to equip the selected sphere type.
 - Emote actions directly trigger the assigned vanilla Palworld emote.
 - The World Map uses a native UI call.